 2002 – Takeover of BOSKON

-Under the management of director Kees de Groot, Alcomij acquired BOSKON’s greenhouse construction division in 2002.
+Under the management of director Hans Meenhorst, Alcomij acquired BOSKON’s greenhouse construction division in 2002.
 At that time BOSKON, previously known as Bosch & Onderwater, produced structures for horticulture greenhouses and non-residential construction and was a renowned Alcomij competitor.

 2006 – Takeover of ALCOA AGRO